Nylon vs. Steel String Acoustics: Key decision-makers…

-The journey begins at deciding what type of guitar you want to start with though, a tough decision!
-Of course you can start with any type of guitar, whether electric, acoustic or classical, and once you’ve learned the basics you can swap between all of them at your own pace.
+The journey begins by deciding what type of guitar you want to start with though, a tough decision!
+Of course, you can start with any type of guitar, whether electric, acoustic, classical, or bass, and once you’ve learned the basics you can swap between all of them at your own pace.

 If you want to know why most guitarists start on an acoustic or classical guitar, it’s usually because an acoustic is a little less harsh on the fingers and a very simple pick-up-and-play option.
 You don’t need an amplifier to hear the sound properly and they are often available at a lower price than electric guitars.

-For now, it’s all about Classical vs. Acoustic guitars, as we discuss the differences to give you a better idea of what type of guitar might be right for you.
+For now, it’s all about classical vs. acoustic guitars, as we discuss the differences to give you a better idea of what type of guitar might be right for you.

 The shape is very different too.
 Acoustic guitars predominantly come in a dreadnought shape which is considerably larger than that of a classical guitar and cutaways where you have access to the higher frets on classical guitars are rather rare.